liquinlab/elm-smile/docs/coding/overview.md

-When learning about <SmileText/> and later developing/debugging your experiment, it is useful to interact with Smile using a web server running on your local computer (i.e., your laptop or desktop). <SmileText/> provides a special local developer mode that adds some interface elements to the page that help you debug and test your experiment.
+When learning about <SmileText/> and later developing/debugging your experiment, it is useful to interact with Smile using a web server running on your local computer (i.e., your laptop or desktop). <SmileText/> provides a special local developer mode, which adds some interface elements to the page that help you debug and test your experiment.
 You can learn more about developer mode [here](/coding/developing).
 But the TL;DR is

 ```